Academic Appointment, Performance and Promotion Policy (MPF1299)

 Provide advice on any requirement or need to:

-- create, classify and categorise academic staff positions in accordance with the MSALs
+a) create, classify and categorise academic employees positions in accordance with the MSALs

 7. Definitions

-Academic Career Benchmarks and Indicators (ACBI) means benchmarks and indicators which elaborate on the MSALs and reflect the specific requirements of the University of Melbourne, used as a basis for classifying and describing positions, for formulating selection and performance assessment criteria, for making assessments against such criteria, and for making decisions in relation to the appointment, confirmation and promotion of academic staff, as detailed in Schedule A - Academic Career Benchmarks and Indicators (ACBI).
+Academic Career Benchmarks and Indicators (ACBI) means benchmarks and indicators which elaborate on the MSALs and reflect the specific requirements of the University of Melbourne, used as a basis for classifying and describing positions, for formulating selection and performance assessment criteria, for making assessments against such criteria, and for making decisions in relation to the appointment, confirmation and promotion of academic employees, as detailed in the Academic Career Benchmarks and Indicators (ACBI).

 Annualised hours employment means employment for a specific number of ordinary hours within any one year (which may be a calendar year) where the total number of annual hours is averaged to a fortnightly salary.